etcoker/Data-Analysis-Portfolio/Employee Analysis/README.md

 # <ins> Employee Analysis </ins>

+## Employee Attrition Analysis

+**Description:** According to HR data, KBK Electronics has hit a 24% attrition rate.
+A logistic regression was performed to predict the future attrition rates among multiple variables.\
+Chi-square assessments were performed to find the relationship between attrition and categorical variables, and t-tests were performed for the relationship between attrition and continuous variables. \
+Using Cramer's V and Cohen's d, the top three most likely causes for the attrition were identified.

+**Tools:** PowerBI, Python

+**Skills:** Statistical Assessment, Python Programming, Data Visualization.

+**Outputs:** Technical Presentation.

 ## PetTech Employee Experience

 **Description:** PetTech Inc is a company that makes consumer products for household pets. \